ShadowOxygen/OxygenX/README.md

 # Donate
-You can support me by tipping me with BAT or starting using Brave https://brave.com/rtx014
+You can support me by tipping me with BAT or starting using Brave https://brave.com/rtx014 Or you can donate to me Discord Nitro codes :P

 # Terms and conditions